Clement-tik/Clement-tik.github.io/index.md

 That is what our project is about.
 To develop a program using artificial intelligence to predict the direction and intensity of a market movement, to preserve capital and reduce the frequency of losses using the collected data.

 ## 2 Datasets :

+To do so, we need a complete and reliable dataset to train our model.
+So, we decided to choose Cryptocurrency Historical Prices, a dataset which contains about 23 of the most popular cryptocurrency such as BTC , ETH or SOL.

 ## 3 Methodology :